huntforhomesaz/cleanout2closing-site/content/geo/az-tucson-senior-transition-and-home-sale.md

 - Prepare the home for photos and showings.
 - List the property in the Tucson market.
-- Manage showings with sensitivity to your parentâ€™s schedule or privacy.
+- Manage showings with sensitivity to your parent's schedule or privacy.
 - Handle offers and negotiations on your behalf.

 ---

-## Step 6 â€“ Keep everyone updated through escrow
+## Step 6 — Keep everyone updated through escrow

 Once you accept an offer, I handle the property side of escrow.